 For example, we can aggregate non-overlapping portfolios or positions in parallel, but single aggregation units must be done serially.

 A quick recap of the flow is as follows:

 - Arrival of request at API gateway

 - Sending results to a Data Warehouse or Hyper Cube

-With the infinite compute resources in the cloud, and some smart-caching and distribution strategies, Ness teams have been able to convert overnight risk jobs at some of the largest exchanges to run in tens of minutes, or even less.
+With the infinite compute resources in the cloud and some smart-caching and distribution strategies, Ness teams have converted overnight risk jobs at some of the largest exchanges to run in minutes or even less.

 The goal of these simplified diagrams is to illustrate our concepts.
-We’re focusing our technology choices on AWS, because we believe it to be the most advanced cloud with the largest number of offerings for most enterprises.
+We’re focusing our technology choices on AWS because we believe it to be the most advanced cloud with the most extensive number of offerings for most enterprises.